evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx_performance/_index.md

 ## Interior

+The interior of the Volkswagen ID.3 GTX Performance is functional, with medium-quality materials used throughout.
+It includes a floating center console that creates an open space between the passenger and driver, providing convenient storage options.
+The overall design prioritizes practicality and ease of use.

 ### Seats

 The Volkswagen ID.3 GTX Performance accommodates five passengers with two seats in the front and a three-seat bench in the rear.